Excluded conformal minors of Birkhoff-von Neumann graphs with equal global forcing number and maximum anti-forcing number: Introduction

 \section{Introduction}

-A perfect matching (or 1-factor) of a graph is a fundamental notion in graph theory, which coincides a \emph{Kekul\'e structure} in organic chemistry \cite{CG} and a \emph{dimer configuration} in statistic physics \cite{Yan2008,Fisher1961,Kasteleyn1961}.
+A perfect matching (or 1-factor) of a graph is a fundamental notion in graph theory, which coincides with a \emph{Kekul\'e structure} in organic chemistry \cite{CG} and a \emph{dimer configuration} in statistical physics \cite{Yan2008,Fisher1961,Kasteleyn1961}.
 Many graphs have often an enormous number of perfect matchings.
 For example, Esperet et al. \cite{EK} showed that a cubic bridgeless graph has an exponential many perfect matchings with its order, confirming an old conjecture of Lov\'asz and Plummer in 1970's.
 Vuki\v cevi\'c and Sedlar \cite{vukivcevic2004total} introduced the \emph{global} (or \emph{total}) \emph{forcing number} of a graph $G$ as a graph parameter denoted by $gf(G)$, i.e., the smallest cardinality of an edge subset distinguishing all perfect matchings of $G$.
 Dosli\'c \cite{D.T2007Global} showed that this number cannot exceed the cyclomatic number (see Theorem \ref{gf(G)<c(G)}).
 Forcing and anti-forcing ideas for a perfect matching of a graph originate from resonant structures in theoretical chemistry (cf. Klein and Randi\'c \cite{klein1987innate}, and Li \cite{Li1997Hexagonal} and Vuki\v{c}evi\'c and Trinajsti\'c \cite{vukiveevic2007anti}).
+For a recent survey on this direction, see \cite{ZHLZ2025}.

-An edge of $G$ is a \emph{forcing single edge} (or an \emph{anti-forcing edge}) if it does not belong to a unique perfect matching.
+An edge $e$ of $G$ is a \emph{forcing single edge} (or an \emph{anti-forcing edge}) if $G$ has a unique perfect matching avoiding $e$.
 Generally, Lei et al. \cite{Lei2016Anti} and Klein and Rosenfeld \cite{Klein2014} independently defined the \emph{anti-forcing number} of a single perfect matching $M$ of a graph $G$ as the smallest cardinality of an edge subset whose removal results in a graph with a unique perfect matching $M$.
-The largest value over anti-forcing numbers of all perfect matchings of a graph $G$, called the {\sl maximum anti-forcing number} of $G$ and denoted by $Af(G)$, is of significant in theoretical chemistry.
+The largest value over anti-forcing numbers of all perfect matchings of a graph $G$, called the {\sl maximum anti-forcing number} of $G$ and denoted by $Af(G)$, is significant in theoretical chemistry.
 For example, the maximum anti-forcing numbers of a hexagonal system and (4,6)-fullerene are equal to their Fries numbers, respectively (cf. \cite{Lei2016Anti,shi2017maximum}), which can measure the stability of the corresponding molecules \cite{Fries1927}.

 Surprisingly the first and third authors \cite{Zhang2022} discovered a close connection between the global forcing number and the maximum anti-forcing number of a matchable bipartite graph.
 A graph $G$ is called {\sl matchable} if it has a perfect matching.